bullno1/bullno1.github.io/_posts/2025-07-19-type-checking-with-symbolic-execution.md

 It can be split in half and joined whole again.
 It just can't be modified.
 `is_return_address` represents an "abstract return address" that we do not know the value of.
+As long as it is jumped to, the routine has "returned".

 All the previous problems disappear.
 To model call into an unannotated helper routine, just do it: